sdemoya/sdemoya.github.io/_posts/2020-09-12-Build a Serverless Site with Dynamic Content.md

-Step X: Visit your site.
+### Step X: Visit your site.

 Go to domain or s3 URL to test!
 Click button sends request to to API Gateway.

-remember give the dns cache time to clear before testing it
+Remember to give the DNS cache time to clear before testing it.